 - 2 teaspoon sweet potato powder

-- ¼ cup googly eye sprinkles use more or less depending on preference
+- ¼ cup edible eyeball sprinkles use more or less depending on preference

 Instructions

-- First add the butter and ¾ cup of the sugar to a mixing bowl and cream together until light and fluffy, about 2 minutes.
-Then, add in the flax eggs and vanilla extract and whip together about 10 -20more seconds to combine.
+- Add the butter and ¾ cup of the sugar to a mixing bowl and cream together until light and fluffy, about 2 minutes.
+Then, add in the flax eggs and vanilla and whip together for 30 more seconds to combine.

-- Next, add the sifted flour, baking powder, and salt to the mixing bowl.
-Mix until a thick, yet slightly sticky, cookie batter forms.
-Do not overmix or else you will form too much gluten and the cookies will not spread as much and will be tough.
+- Next, add the all-purpose flour, baking powder, and salt to the mixing bowl.
+Mix everything together until a thick, yet slightly sticky, cookie batter forms.

 - Divide the dough into three equal portions.
-Then, add the matcha powder to one bowl, the sweet potato powder to the second bowl, and the charcoal powder to a third bowl.
-Cover all three bowls with plastic wrap and add to the fridge to chill for 1 hour.
+Then, add the matcha powder to one bowl, the sweet potato powder to the second bowl, and the charcoal powder or black food coloring to a third bowl.
+Cover all three bowls with plastic wrap and add to the fridge to chill for 30 minutes- 1 hour.

-- Place the cookie dough balls onto the parchment lined baking sheet.
+- Place the cookie dough balls onto the parchment-lined baking sheet.
 Then, slightly press each dough ball down with your palm.
 Make sure that each cookie is kept about 2 inches apart since they will spread slightly while baking.
-Then, press a few eyeball sprinkles into each cookie or wait until after baking to add any sprinkles as they may melt while baking.
+Then, press a few eyeball sprinkles into each cookie (making sure to save some to add after baking).

-- Bake for 11-13 minutes until bottoms are lightly browned and the cookie edges are fully cooked with soft centers.
+- Add the tray to the oven and bake the cookies for 11-13 minutes until the bottoms are lightly browned and the cookie edges are fully cooked with soft centers.
 The cookies will continue baking after they are removed from the oven so the centers should be soft and just cooked, but not glossy or raw, when they are removed from the oven.
-Please be careful not to overcook these cookies as they will lose the chewy texture if overcooked.

 - Let the cookies cool on the baking sheet for 5 minutes.
 The cookies will be soft and puffy out of the oven and will naturally deflate a little while cooling.
 After 5 minutes, move to a wire cooling rack to finish cooling.
 Enjoy!